-In Windows XP and earlier versions of the operating system, it was common for regular users to run with administrative privileges.
+In older versions of Windows, it was common for regular users to run with administrative privileges.
 In fact, most Windows applications made the assumption that the user was a member of the Administrators group and therefore had unrestricted access to the entire system.
 This has changed with the User Account Control (UAC) system, which limits access to critical system resources, even when the user has administrative privileges.

 Least Privilege Applications